nethli/PowerShellScriptsDevelopedByMe/README.md

 - But you can run PowerShell scripts by setting your policy rule to `RemoteSigned`.

-- After checking the current execution policy rule with `Get-ExecutionPolicy` , if the policy setting has set to other than `RemoteSigned` setting.

-- You can change it via `Set-ExecutionPolicy`.
+- After checking the current execution policy rule with `Get-ExecutionPolicy` , if the policy setting has set to other than `RemoteSigned` setting, you can change it via `Set-ExecutionPolicy`.